Commas for Parenthesis

 - Mr Tommy Millar, 36 was jailed for robbing his father's grocery store.

 - Critics search for ages for the wrong word, which, to give them credit they eventually find.

 - Mr Tommy Millar (36 was jailed for robbing his father's grocery store.
 (A mistake with parentheses (brackets) is extremely rare.
 It is most often seen with commas.)

-Choose Your Parentheses to Assist Your ReaderAlthough the use of commas for parentheses makes for a normal-looking sentence, they can become confused with other commas in the sentence.
+Choose Your Parentheses to Assist Your ReaderAlthough the use of commas as parenthetical punctuation makes for a normal-looking sentence, commas can become confused with other commas in the sentence.
+For example:

 - Last night, Josie, an escaped wallaby from London Zoo, attacked two young sisters, Rebecca and Josie, which is pure coincidence, Evans, in a bid to steal their crisps.
 (Although grammatically correct, the writer could have used a mixture of parenthetical punctuation to make the sentence clearer.)

 - Last night, Josie (an escaped wallaby from London Zoo) attacked two young sisters – Rebecca and Josie (which is pure coincidence) Evans – in a bid to steal their crisps.